unicam-bigdata/monorepo/README.md

 <br/>
 3- By default, the username and password is neo4j.
-You will be required to change it by accessing the [click here](http://localhost:7474/browser/).
+You will be required to change it by accessing the

+http://localhost:7474/browser/ .
 Log in by enter the default username and password and then set your new password.
 <br/>

 4- Stop docker container by using the following command:

 ```shell